 However, given that the blood-price Stalin was willing to pay for an independant Poland was precisely zero, the possibly and the costs are moot points.

-I also think the Battle of Wizna is pretty much mandatory here.
-Outnumbered over 58:1, with no tanks or air support, horribly outgunned, the Polish commander "swore that he would not leave his post alive".
+Then there's the Battle of Wizna.
+Outnumbered over 58:1, with no tanks or air support, and horribly outgunned, the Polish commander "swore that he would not leave his post alive".
 And the Polish forces proceeded to inflict remarkably severe casualties upon the Nazis - before, of course, ultimately being annihilated.

 According to The Other Wiki, the last surviving 40 of the 720 Polish soldiers surrendered after being directly ordered by their commanding officer to do so.
 The commander chose to kill himself rather than surrender his position.